Back to the home page

 Speed up your wireless internet by disabling the WiFi power management

-There are two ways to do it: an easy way and a harder way.
-Below I describe both methods.
+There are two ways to do it: an easy method and a harder method.
+Below I describe both ways, because even the harder method has its use: it shows more clearly what you're doing than the "magical terminal incantation" of the easy method.

 The easiest way: speeding up your WiFi by executing a single command